jthoma/code-collection/README.md

 ## gTerm

 gterm - a console app in php to learn and test Travelport Galileo GDS Terminal Commands [demo on YouTube](https://youtu.be/30wohPsWBa4)

+## AWS/Migrate DynamoDB

+Few scripts which when used *responsibily* will help one to copy any number of dynamodb tables from one region to another.